yopdog/test22/Liberland-constitution.md

 ### Article VIII - Passing of Bills
 * **§IV.13.** The power to initiate a legislative procedure shall lie with the Cabinet only.
   * **§IV.13(3)** A legislative procedure shall involve the Assembly and Cabinet debating on and passing or rejecting any Bill or Bills submitted by the Cabinet.
-  * **§IV.13(4)** The Assembly and the Cabinet shall be under obligation to vote on each and every Bill submitted by the Cabinet until the next State of the Republic Address.
+  * **§IV.13(4)** The Assembly and the Cabinet shall be under obligation to vote on each and every Bill submitted by the Cabinet.
   * **§IV.13(5)** Any Bill which is rejected by the Assembly or the Cabinet shall not be revived until at least one year has passed since it was last rejected.
 * **§IV.13.** Any Bill proposed to the Assembly by the Cabinet shall be debated and voted on once only.
  * **§IV.13(1)** No vote whatsoever shall take place unless the Bureau of the Assembly has published in advance a schedule of the affairs of the Assembly, including the contents of any proposed Bill or Resolution, and made an official record of the Yeas and Nays of all Assembly Representatives taking part in the vote.